Psychological PG_image02

 Entry criteria

-• Applicants are usually expected to possess (or be predicted to obtain) a 2:2 award or higher from a BPS-accredited psychology course.
+• Applicants are usually expected to have (or be predicted to obtain) a 2:2 honours degree award or higher from a BPS-accredited psychology course.

 • Applicants may be required to attend an interview as part of the selection process.
 If you are unable to attend, alternative arrangements may be made.